PennyHow/PyTrx/README.md

 <hr>
 <h3>Scripts</h3>

+Detailed documentation is included in the scripts that make up PyTrx.
 Each script contains classes and functions for handling each aspect needed for photogrammetric processing:<br>

 <b>*CamEnv.py*</b><br>
 Handles the associated data with the camera environment.<br>